Hundred Days' Reform: Aftermath

-The court put into effect some reform measures a decade later, starting with Cixi's New Policies.
-These included the abolition of the Imperial Examination in 1905, educational and military modernization patterned after the model of Japan, and an experiment in constitutional and parliamentary government.
-The suddenness and ambitiousness of the reform effort actually hindered its success.
-One effect, to be felt for decades to come, was the establishment of the New Army, which, in turn, gave rise to warlordism.

-On the other hand, the failure of the reform movement gave great impetus to revolutionary forces within China.
-Changes within the establishment were seen to be largely hopeless, and the overthrow of the whole Qing government increasingly appeared to be the only viable way to save China.
-Such sentiments directly contributed to the success of the Xinhai Revolution in 1911, barely a decade later.
+The late Qing reforms attempted in the years following the Hundred Days included the abolition of the Imperial examination in 1905, educational and military modernization patterned after the model of Japan, and experiments in constitutional and parliamentary government.
+The ultimate failure of these reforms gave impetus to revolutionary forces within the country.
+Changes within the establishment were seen to be largely hopeless, and the overthrow of the Qing increasingly appeared to be the only way to save China.
+Despite the late Qing reforms of the early 1900s, such sentiments directly contributed to the success of the Xinhai Revolution in 1911.

 Leo Tolstoy corresponded with Gu Hongming on the Hundred Day's Reform and agreed that the reform movement was ill-advised.
+The reformist Kang Party, formed by students of Kang and Liang, was one of the most alarming groups in the eyes of court conservatives at this time.

 Differing interpretations

 Views of the Hundred Days' Reform have grown increasingly more complex and nuanced.
 The traditional view portrayed the reformers as heroes and the conservative elites, particularly the Empress Dowager Cixi, as villains unwilling to reform because of their selfish interests.